MicrosoftDocs/memdocs/memdocs/intune/protect/troubleshoot-exchange-connector.md

 ## Before you start

-Before you start troubleshooting an Exchange Connector issue in Intune, collect some basic information so that you’re working on a solid foundation.
+Before you start troubleshooting an Exchange Connector issue in Intune, collect some basic information so that you're working on a solid foundation.
 This approach can help you better understand the nature of the problem and resolve it more quickly.

 - Verify that your process meets the installation requirements.
 See [Set up the on-premises Intune Exchange Connector](exchange-connector-install.md).
 - Verify that your account has both Exchange and Intune administrator permissions.